Shop the Eclipse Store

 Eclipse History

 When a total solar eclipse occurs, it usually makes the news—even 200 years ago.
 Below, you'll find links to digitized images of newspaper articles that reported on some of the eclipses that crossed over what was or would eventually become U.S. soil.
+Each digitized image also includes a transcription and an eclipse map.

 (Any information about eclipse viewing procedures provided in historical articles should be considered unsafe)